EsharkyTheGreat/EsharkyTheGreat.github.io/_posts/2022-01-19-pwn-adventure-part1.md

 IP.IP.IP.IP master.pwn3
 IP.IP.IP.IP game.pwn3
 ```
-Here replace the `IP.IP.IP.IP` with the IP address of the droplet.Now open the serevr.ini file which is in the game folder and change it to:
+Here replace the `IP.IP.IP.IP` with the IP address of the droplet.Now open the server.ini file which is in the game folder and change it to:
 ```
 [MasterServer]
 Hostname=master.pwn3